-- Non-resident campers (staying off-campus w/relative) will be offered the opportunity of purchasing a $95 meal card for the week.
+- Non-resident campers (staying off-campus w/relative) will be offered the opportunity of purchasing a meal card for the week.
 (Price for that is TBA but will likely be slightly above $100.)

 - Information about other eating options on-campus and nearby will be available for non-resident campers.

 Each day begins with an all-camp chapel at 8:20.
 At 9:00 everyone moves into a music theory class or jazz theory if on the Jazz Track.
 The remainder of the day is spent in a track-appropriate combination of rehearsals, music history classes, seminar classes, aspects of worship classes, master classes, or aural skills classes.
 After dinner and a free time, there is an evening concert and a social activity before ending the day with small group devotionals held in the dorms at curfew.

 Beginning with Monday’s camp orientation meeting that includes a few brief performances from the camp staff, a concert is presented each evening.
 These concerts spotlight piano, vocal, instrumental, and jazz music and feature musicians from Lee University as well as Lee U-related professionals.
 The Jazz Track and Worship Leader Track participants present concerts on Friday night of camp.
 The camp large ensembles (choir, chamber strings, and band) present the final camp concert Saturday morning.
 Parents are invited to all the concerts except Monday evening’s.